Henry Bishopp Esq. (1605 - 1691)

 His grandfather, Thomas Byshopp Esq., a very successful Tudor lawyer, had been demised the manor from the Bishop of Chichester in the 1530s and rebuilt the Parsonage House, later being buried at St. Peter's Church in what was to become known as the Parham Chapel.
 His elder brother Edward became 2nd Baronet and remained in the grander setting of Parham itself.

 Henry and his family were ardent Royalists and as such suffered considerably during the Civil War.
-Read the tale of Henry's faithful hidden hound, desperate escape to Virginia Colony in America and rise to prominence as a postal pioneer after the restoration of Charles II in our article:
+The tale of Henry's faithful hidden hound, desperate escape to Virginia Colony in America and rise to prominence as a postal pioneer after the restoration of Charles II can be read in our article: